RomanBaukin/rsschool-cv/cv.md

 ### About Me

-I took two courses at GLO Academy: "Web Start" and "JavaScript" and successfully defended two diploma projects.
+Completed two courses at GLO Academy: "Web Start" and "JavaScript" and successfully defended two graduation projects.
 I am currently taking a JS / Frontend development course at RS School.

 ***********